TheiaSpace/ESATADCS/README.txt

 Attitude Determination and Control Subsystem (ADCS) for ESAT.

+This software runs either as the main program in the ESAT ADCS board (for the newer model with a standalone microprocessor) or as a library in the ESAT OBC board (for use together with the legacy ESAT ADCS board controlled by the ESAT OBC board).
+Use it with Arduino 1.8.0 or newer together with:

+  * ESAT ADCS board: the Arduino core for STM32L4-based ESAT boards (Theia Space's ESAT Boards (STM32L4)) 1.0.0 or a newer 1.x.y version and the ESAT utility library (ESATUtil) version 2.1.0 or a newer 2.x.y version.
+Use ESAT-ADCS as the target board.
+In addition, program the On-Board Computer with the option ADCS Code Running in ADCS (option ADCS=ADCS).

+  * ESAT OBC board: the Arduino core for MSP430-based ESAT boards (Theia Space's ESAT Boards (MSP430)) 2.2.0 or a newer 2.x.y version, the ESAT utility library (ESATUtil) version 2.1.0 or a newer 2.x.y version, and the ESAT OBC library (ESATOBC) version 4.1.0 or a newer 4.x.y version.
+Use the example OBC program, ESAT-OBC as the target board and the option ADCS Code Running in OBC (option ADCS=OBC).

 ESAT_ADCS contains the public interface to the ADCS.
 Currently, the ADCS runs as a library used by the On-Board Computer program: